ramanujds/ust-2024-kanyakumari/how-to-test-javascript-function.md

    - **Mocha + Chai**: Mocha is a flexible test framework, while Chai provides assertion styles.

 2. **Write a Function to Test**:
-   Let’s assume we want to test a function that adds two numbers.

    ```javascript
    // adder.js